 Public Health Emergency - Leading a Nation Prepared

-Sustaining the stockpile involves managing the entire life cycle of stockpile assets as well as acquiring, storing, and transporting supplies.
+Sustaining the Strategic National Stockpile (SNS) involves managing the entire life cycle of stockpile assets as well as acquiring, storing, and transporting supplies.

 Participation in the Shelf Life Extension Program requires: